gene-git/dmarc_report/README.rst

 tls-rpt Usage
 -------------

-tls-rpt works in a similar way to dmarc-rpt, except it operates on TLS-RPT (compresses) xml inputs.
+tls-rpt works in a similar way to dmarc-rpt, except it operates on TLS-RPT (compressed) xml inputs.

 Command line options are shown first in parens below, followed by the corresponding config version in square brackets, if available.